Department of Pastoral Care

 If you are exploring this information, most likely you are on a grief journey of some kind.
 The loss of someone you care for may be the deepest emotional pain you will ever know.
 Our thoughts and prayers are with you during this time of sorrow.
-Click here to find help in your grief.
+Learn more about finding help for your grief.

 Clinical Pastoral Education is professional education for ministry.
 Utilizing clinical methods of learning, students engage in pastoral ministry with suffering persons, and then undertake a disciplined process of reflection on that ministry with an ACPE-certified supervisor and a peer group.
 UNC has several diverse CPE program offerings.
-Click here to learn more or apply to our CPE programs.
+Learn more about or apply to our Clinical Pastoral Education programs.

 We want to thank you for your ministry in the lives of the individuals and families you serve in your parish.
 Extending your care to them while they are hospitalized is very important.
 UNC Medical Center values pastoral and spiritual care as significant elements of the healing process and appreciate you joining us in our work.
-Click here to learn about benefits for clergy visitors and about the application process.
+Learn about benefits for clergy visitors and about the application process.